EriEthio-Technologies/EriEthioResearch/docs/DEPLOYMENT_GUIDE.md

    - Ensure environment variables are properly set

 2. Database Connection Issues:
-   - Verify DATABASE_URL is correct
+   - Verify Supabase URL and anon key are correct
-   - Check if IP is whitelisted in database settings
+   - Check if IP is whitelisted in Supabase settings
    - Ensure database is accessible from deployment environment

 3. Authentication Problems: